NinnOgTonic/python-4.0/Doc/README.txt

 All rights reserved.

-See the file "license.rst" for information on usage and redistribution of this file, and for a DISCLAIMER OF ALL WARRANTIES.
+See the file "license.rst" for information on usage and redistribution of that file, and for a DISCLAIMER OF ALL WARRANTIES.
 ----------------------------------------------------------------------